-We individualize the program to meet your needs.
 The program meets all Accreditation Council for Graduate Medical Education-Residency Review Committee (ACGME-RRC) requirements for clinical training and for Flexible Training in Neurology.
-Those requirements are a minimum of 18 months full-time equivalent of clinical adult neurology, including:
+Those requirements are a minimum of 18 months full-time equivalent of clinical adult neurology.

 You follow the standard PGY-2 clinical rotations.
-At the same time, you meet with the Research Resident Advisory Committee (RRAC) quarterly to choose a mentor and develop your research education and career plan.
-In addition, you begin a directed-reading tutorial, working with your mentor, to familiarize yourself with your research area.
-You can switch mentors if need be.
-Several research residents have been able to make research progress during their PGY-2 year during elective and selective time.
+At the same time, you meet with the Research Resident Advisory Committee quarterly to choose a mentor and develop your research education and career plan.
+In addition, you begin a directed reading tutorial, working with your mentor, to focus your research area.
+Several blocks of elective time can be used for this purpose.

 Your clinical rotations follow the same PGY-3 curriculum as residents not considering the research track.
 You continue to meet with your mentor for the reading tutorial and with the Research Residency Requirement Committee to review your progress and refine your plans.
-Most residents apply to attend the American Neurological Association’s Translational and Clinical Research Course.
-You can devote elective time to research during this year.
-You submit a three-page formal research residency application during the fall of this year that is competitively reviewed at NIH.
+Several blocks of elective time can be used for this purpose.
+Your R25 application is submitted to the NIH in the Fall of the PGY-3 year.

-This year, you spend six months doing clinical rotations, fulfilling ACGME requirements, and have six months dedicated to research to generate the data you’ll need to apply for a National Institutes of Health K Award.
-In addition to meeting with your mentor regularly, you attend grant-writing workshops, a postdoctoral office career development seminar series, and a National Institute of Neurological Disorders and Stroke research program.
-We anticipate that you will make a presentation at a scientific meeting and draft specific aims for a K Award application.
+You spend six months doing clinical rotations, fulfilling ACGME requirements, and six months dedicated to research, likely using that time to generate data needed to apply for a National Institutes of Health (NIH) K08 or K23 Career Development Award.
+In addition to meeting with your mentor regularly, you attend grant-writing workshops, a postdoctoral office career development seminar series, and an NIH research program.
+We anticipate that you will make a presentation at a scientific meeting and draft specific aims for a Career Development Award application.